 It was the customary routine: yet another summer; yet another Wisden Trophy at home; and yet another comeback by Derek Pringle.
 With the ‘youth policy’ not working, the 33-year old was picked for the first Test at Headingley.

 The Test saw the return of Pringle in a new avatar.
-It was one of his greatest performances; he picked up two for 14 including the wicket of Richards and two for 38 including Desmond Haynes; more significantly, he hung around for 144 minutes scoring 27, helping Gooch add 98 and carve out his once-in-a-lifetime 154.
+It was one of his greatest performances; he picked up 2 for 14 including the wicket of Richards and 2 for 38 including Desmond Haynes; more significantly, he hung around for 144 minutes scoring 27, helping Gooch add 98 and carve out his once-in-a-lifetime 154.